If your dog fouls in a public area it is your responsibility to ensure the mess is picked up and properly disposed of.

-- A person registered as blind in a register compiled under Section 29 of the National Assistance Act 1948 shall not be guilty of an offence if they are alone with the dog and unable to remove the faeces.
+A person registered as blind in a register compiled under section 29 of the National Assistance Act 1948 shall not be guilty of an offence if they are alone with the dog and unable to remove the faeces.
 Likewise, a person with a disability which affects their mobility, manual dexterity, physical coordination or ability to lift or who relies on an assistance dog trained by a prescribed charity.

-We know that the majority of dog owners are responsible, and we appreciate your efforts.
-Unfortunately there is a small minority of dog owners or walker who do not clean up after their dogs.
+We know that the majority of dog owners are responsible, and we appreciate your efforts - thank you!
+Unfortunately there is a small minority of dog owners or walkers who do not clean up after their dogs.

-If you do not ensure dog mess is picked up and properly disposed of, a penalty of £100 - £1000 may be payable.
+If you do not ensure dog mess is picked up and properly disposed of, a penalty of between £100 and £1000 may be payable.

-Here are some tips on how to avoid a fine and how not to annoy other amenity users.
+Here are some tips on how to avoid a fine and how to be a responsible dog owner.

 - Never let your dog walk too far from you as this makes it difficult to see where they foul.